drossDS/Forecasting_Carbon_Emissions/README.md

 - Autoregressive Moving Average (ARMA) Models
 - Autoregressive Integrating Moving Average (ARIMA) Models

 Each of these four models were trained against all four datasets above creating a combination of 16 model-dataset combinations.
 Additionally, the p and q hyperparameters present in each of these model combinations were swepth through the values 0 through 12 with p and q being equal in all cases to limit computation time by limiting total hyperparameter combinations to just 13.
 Thus, each of the 16 model-dataset combinations was run with hyperparameters p and q set equal through the values 0 - 12 for a grand total of 208 individual model-dataset-hyperparameter combinations.
-Each combination was fit to the input training datasets, and their predictions were compared against the actaul emissions from the training data time period (1990 onward), and Root Mean Squared Error (RMSE) values were calculated for each model, and are shown in hte dropdown below.
+Each combination was fit to the input training datasets, and their predictions were compared against the actaul emissions from the training data time period (1990 onward), and Root Mean Square Error (RMSE) values were calculated for each model, and are shown in hte dropdown below.
-From error outputs, two important conclusions can eb drawn:
+From error outputs, two important conclusions can be drawn:
 - Both shifted datasets produced much higher-error predictions, and thus the non-stationary datasets were providing much better predictions
 - The model with the lowest error was an ARIMA model accepting the log-transformed data ("Log Data") with p = q = 10